 - Details on accessing buildings and restricted access areas.

-Principal Contractors must ensure a site / area specific induction is provided to workers prior to the commencement of work at site.
-Records must be retained and be made available to the JCU Representative and / or HSE unit upon request.
+Records must be retained and be made available to the JCU Representative and / or WHS unit upon request.

-Prior to commencing work activities the engaged contractor shall supply safety documentation specific to the work being conducted.
-The JCU Representative engaging the contractor is responsible for confirming that the safety documentation is complete and applicable to work.
-Where required, this may be reviewed in consultation with the JCU HSE unit.
-Please note: this information may have been reviewed as part of section 8.
+Prior to commencing work activities, the engaged contractor shall supply safety documentation specific to the work being conducted via the JCP - refer to Appendix 2 - JCP Flowchart.
+The JCU representative engaging the contractor is responsible for confirming that the safety documentation is complete and applicable to work.
+Where required, this may be reviewed in consultation with the JCU WHS unit.
+Please note: this information may have been reviewed as part of section 5.